-Patrons who request the reconsideration of library materials will be asked to put their request in writing by completing and signing the form (cf. Appendix A) entitled "Request for Reconsideration of Library Material."
+Patrons who request the reconsideration of library materials must be active cardholders in good standing and will be asked to put their request in writing by completing and signing the form (cf. Appendix A) entitled "Request for Reconsideration of Library Material."